oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/wlst-admin-operations.md

 #### Configure logging for managed servers

-Connect to the AdminServer and run the following:
+Connect to the Administration Server and run the following:

 ```bash
 wls:/accessinfra/serverConfig/> domainRuntime()